RyanJWolfe/portfolio/app/content/posts/improving_efficiency.md

 ### Exercise 🧪
 As an exercise, record your current typing speed (WPM) and then do another test after a week of practice.
 How much did you improve?

-**Current Typing Speed**: XX WPM\
+**Current Typing Speed**: XX WPM <br>
-**1 Week Later**: XX WPM\
+**1 Week Later**: XX WPM <br>
 **1 Month Later**: XX WPM

 ## 2. Command Line (MacOS/Linux)

-Command line proficiency is a valuable skill for software engineers or any heavy computer user.\
+Command line proficiency is a valuable skill for software engineers or any heavy computer user.<br>
 The command line interface (CLI) provides a powerful and efficient way to interact with your computer and perform a wide range of tasks.

 ### Basic Commands

-If you are relatively new to the command line, consider taking an online course or tutorial to get up to speed.\
+If you are relatively new to the command line, consider taking an online course or tutorial to get up to speed.<br>
 Here is a blog post that covers some of the basic commands and functionality: https://www.git-tower.com/blog/command-line-cheat-sheet/

 #### Command Line Applied